 Assistant Professor of Economics, Massachusetts Institute of Technology (MIT)

 Simon Jäger is an Assistant Professor of Economics at the Massachusetts Institute of Technology (MIT) and a research fellow at the National Bureau of Economic Research.
 He graduated with a Ph.D. in economics from Harvard University after studying economics at the University of Bonn and at the University of California, Berkeley.
 His work combines experimental and quasi-experimental methods with large administrative datasets to shed light on the functioning of labor markets and the origins and consequences of inequality.
-He holds affiliations with the NBER, CEPR, IZA, CESifo and briq and is a visitor at Stanford University during the academic year 2019–2020.
+He holds affiliations with the NBER, CEPR, IZA, CESifo and briq and was a Visiting Fellow at Stanford University during the academic year 2019–2020.

 Recent work by Simon Jäger

 Novel administrative data reveal that firms share a significant amount of rents with temporary workers, but less than with their permanent employees

 Temp agency workers in Argentina receive 49% of the workplace-specific pay premia earned by regular workers in user firms